 The release of the first ever IUCN Red List of Threatened Species assessment of northeast Atlantic sharks, rays and chimaeras reveals that 26 percent are threatened with extinction and another 20 percent are in the Near Threatened category.

+Because many shark species swim in oceans that cross state boundaries, devising a workable shark management plan faces many roadblocks.
 The issue of declining shark populations extends beyond the loss of a couple of species, it possibly means large scale changes in ocean ecosystems.

 Their status as predators at the top of the ocean food chain means declining shark populations often correlate with increases in the populations of their preferred prey.
 A chain reaction sets in with the increased population of lesser predators causing decreases in populations of their (the lesser predators) prey.

 Reports on declines in the bay scallop fishing industry, for example, are linked to decreases in the Atlantic shark population.
 As shark populations declined, the populations of one of their preferred preys, Cownose rays, increased.
 The cownose rays then began feeding unimpeded on the bay scallop populations.